 - Wearables and devices, such as fitness trackers

-Finally, if you have any remote employees, you can offer a remote work stipend to ensure that they have all the tools to succeed.
+If you have any remote employees, you can offer a remote work stipend to ensure that they have all the tools to succeed.
 This allows you to reimburse your employees for their internet access costs, cell phone bills, or home office setup costs.

 Other employee benefits ideas